 First things first: what are the documents that you’ll require to rent a flat in London?

-I don’t feel like I’ll drop a bomb here but London is considered to be among the most expensive places on the globe.
+I don’t feel like I’ll drop a bomb here, but London is considered to be among the most expensive places on the globe.
 Students here are facing an average monthly expenditure of 930 quid.
-That’s £150-is above the national average.
+That’s £ 150, which is above the national average.

 Rent is, by a margin, the largest expense in a student’s budget.
 The youngsters are spending an average of £515 on it alone.
 London is £100 above the national average.